CHAOSNicky/CHAOSNicky/README.md

 ## 🤝 Let's Connect

-I’m always interested in:
+I’m interested in:

 - Backend engineering challenges
 - Distributed systems
 - Cloud-native architecture
 - High-scale product engineering

-If you're building something meaningful in these spaces, I’m happy to collaborate.
+If you're building something meaningful in these spaces, I’d be glad to collaborate.

 ---